olle/no-env-in-configprops/README.md

 BUG: Unable to test ENV values as configprops

-This show a setup where testing with `ApplicationContextRunner` does not provide capabilities to ensure that ENV variables are being bound to a list of custom configuration properties.
+This is a setup that shows how tests using the `ApplicationContextRunner` does not provide capabilities enough to assert that ENV variables are being bound to custom configuration properties type that is wrapping a list of record entries.

-However, running the application will output the bound properties.
+However, running the actual Spring Boot application will show that the ENV variable values are bound to the configuration properties just fine.

 ```sh
 > make # run app with ENV values and then tests
 ```

-The output shows that binding to the runtime works just fine, but that testing is broken.
+Works in the runtime.
+Broken in testing.

 **How can this be fixed?**